Porkerr/clickergame/readme.md

 ## Developers :
 Owen, Parker, Ahmed, Alex, Ethan

+## Sprint 1 Report
+[Write a brief report of the iteration in the Readme.md file of your repository, or if you don’t have such a file, just create a simple text file in the root of your repository.
+The report should mention any difficulties you faced.
+1]

 ## Sprint 1 Goals:
 -Get basic UI up for players to see